Immunosuppression in Transplantation

 Long-Term Maintenance Therapy

 Long-term maintenance therapy is associated with an increased cardiovascular risk and CNI-related nephrotoxicity.
-Other important side effects include increased risk of opportunistic infections (e.g. cytomegalovirus or Pneumocystis Jirovecii) and malignancies (e.g. post-transplant lymphoproliferative disorder).
+Other important side effects include increased risk of opportunistic infections (e.g. cytomegalovirus or Pneumocystis jirovecii) and malignancies (e.g. post-transplant lymphoproliferative disorder and skin cancers).

 Key Points

-• Immunology of transplantation surrounds the host’s recognition and response to foreign tissue
+• Immunology of transplantation concerns the host’s recognition and response to foreign tissue

 • Organ rejection can be divided into hyperacute, acute, and chronic